 - Deliberate observation of others for sexual purposes without their consent.

 - Viewing, placing, or posting pornography in public venues; possessing, distributing or viewing illegal pornography.

 - Sexual harassment that creates an intimidating, offensive, or hostile environment for another.

 - Any act of sexual misconduct in violation of state or federal law or university policy.

-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or suffer substantial emotional distress.
+Engaging in a course of conduct directed at a specific person or persons that would cause a reasonable person to fear for their safety or the safety of others, or suffer substantial emotional distress.
 Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person’s property.

 Theft, attempted theft, or other unauthorized possession of University property or the property of others.

 - Unauthorized use, entry, or occupation of another person’s property or of University facilities, property, or vehicles.